-- \$4M (-4%) reduction in local revenues based upon revenues from a \$0.742 property tax rate used to fund operations. - \$8,863,244 (- 20.49%) reduction in state revenues for next fiscal year, based upon the Governor's proposal.
-These revenues reflect implementation of the new biennial composite index reflecting Albemarle County's increased ability to pay and additional reductions under consideration at the state level. - No increase in Federal revenues. - \$800,000 in fund balance will be designated as recurring funding available. - Fund balance of \$1,000,000 is utilized as one-time funding for recurring initiatives to help offset revenue losses.
+- \$4M (-4%) reduction in local revenues based upon revenues from a \$0.742 property tax rate used to fund operations. - \$363,244 (- 0.84%) reduction in state revenues for next fiscal year, based upon the Governor's proposal.
+These revenues reflect a 1 year delay in implementing the new biennial composite index reflecting Albemarle County's increased ability to pay. - No increase in Federal revenues. - \$800,000 in fund balance will be designated as recurring funding available. - Fund balance of \$1,000,000 is utilized as one-time funding for recurring initiatives to help offset revenue losses.
 It is expected that these funds would decline in use over time.